himorin/docsrv/README.md

 ## To 0.5.7 from 0.5.6

+* YUI has removed, and changed into jQuery

+## To 0.5.6 from 0.5.5

 * Fulltext index replaced with Groonga (or MariaDB port - mroonga)
     * New table added, index need to be re-created by cl_add_ext.pl